New Persons Clinic

 HIV service – The HIV service will continue but with some restrictions.
 If you have an appointment please attend at the allocated appointment time.
-If you have a supply of medication you may wish to defer your appointment.
-If you have any questions or concerns please call 01 4103539 and leave a message with your name, hospital number and phone number.
+If you have any questions or concerns please call 01 4162315 and leave a message with your name, hospital number and phone number.
 For appointment cancellations only, please e-mail firstname.lastname@example.org with your name, hospital number and contact number and a member of staff will contact you soon as possible with an alternative appointment date.
 Please note, this phone number is for patients who attend the HIV service only.

-The PrEP service - Online bookings are not available at present.
-Patients with upcoming appointments will be contacted by the PrEP team for phone consultations.
-Please check back for further updates.
+The PrEP service - PrEP patients with upcoming return appointments will be contacted by the PrEP team for phone consultations.

 Free rapid HIV tests, information and support is available to gay and bisexual men from the MPOWER Programme - mpower.hivireland.ie.
 This service will continue under current restrictions.

 Please consult the HSE website for up to date guidance on restricting movement following foreign travel, infection with COVID19 or if you have been identified as a close contact of COVID19, https://www2.hse.ie/coronavirus/.
 For the safety of patients and staff it is important to adhere to these guidelines.
 Please do not attend if you have symptoms of COVID19.